protonyx/labtronyx/docs/api/resources.rst

 Resources are objects that represent a physical device connected to the system.
 Resources are managed by a particular interface and contain the functionality to communicate with a single device or instrument.
-Resources do not, by themselves, contain any information about how to communicate with a particular instrument. `Drivers` are used to give a resource identity and a set of commands specific to the connected instrument.
+Resources do not, by themselves, contain any information about how to communicate with a particular instrument. `Drivers` are used to give a resource identity and a set of commands specific to the connected device.

 Drivers
 -------